-The Meaning of Khan
+The Meaning of Khan in English Language

 The meaning of Khan in simple English is lord, prince, or leader.
 Although the meaning of Khan indicates someone in high official rank or authority yet the noun or title of Khan is usually associated with someone of great noble rank in the society.
 Other words that perfectly describe and translate Khan in English are chief or ruler.